Members of the Illinois State University (ISU) Symphony Orchestra are active each semester performing instrumental

 (MUS 182, 282, 482)

 The Illinois State University Symphony performs some of the most challenging music in the orchestral repertoire.
 The ISU Symphony performs six complete concert cycles each academic year, including the annual choral program in October; the Music for the Holidays concerts in December; a Concerto-Aria concert featuring the School of Music's finest performers chosen from the annual competition; and the annual opera or musical, produced in conjunction with the Illinois State University School of Theatre and Dance.

-Annual Ochestra Concerto-Aria Competition Rules and Application (Information will be posted in November.)
+Annual Ochestra Concerto-Aria Competition Rules and Application (Information coming Fall 2022)